qitianshi/cpp-computing2020/Sort/Notes.md

 The algorithm then checks if the node and its two children follow the rules of a max-heap.
 If not, they are swapped to ensure that the parent is greater than or equal to both its children.
 This is also where the index of the left and right children are checked to make sure that they are within range of the subarray.
 Thus, these three elements have been heapified.

-The `upperIndex` parameter is actually quite misleading, since no array index can actually be `upperIndex`.
-The parameter exists to tell `heapify()` when it’s reached the last group of nodes, which it can tell from when the children are outside the requested range.
-The fact that array indexes actually end at 1 less than the size of the array doesn’t matter because the second and third `if` statements check for strictly less than, not less than or equal to.
+The `maximumIndex` parameter exists to tell `heapify()` when it’s reached the last group of nodes, which it can tell from when the children are outside the requested range.

 The final `if` statement checks if there has been any change to where the largest element was.
 If so, it’s possible that the remainder of the heap needs to be reheapified as well, and `heapify()` calls itself to heapify each of the child branches.